sasetz/fiit_template/README.md

 University in Bratislava (STU).
 The template was crafted using the for the [official requirements and conditions, as of May 2025](https://www.fiit.stuba.sk/studium/bakalarsky-projekt/bp.html?page_id=1862) provided by the faculty, with [this LaTeX template](https://www.overleaf.com/latex/templates/stu-fiit-bachelor-thesis-template-slovak-university-of-technology/pppyykvvhqgq) being the basis for how the document looks.

+**This template also supports the new format of Bachelor's thesis!**

 The template is available in these languages: **Slovak** (sk), **English** (en)